Garrett Cooper Player Props: Marlins vs. Braves

-On Tuesday, Garrett Cooper (.220 on-base percentage in past 10 games, 86 points below season-long percentage) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Garrett Cooper (.220 on-base percentage in past 10 games, 86 points below season-long percentage), battle starting pitcher Kyle Wright and the Atlanta Braves at LoanDepot park, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Cubs.

 Garrett Cooper Game Info & Props vs. the Braves